owntone/owntone-server/README.md

 file artwork (instead of using the same artwork for all tracks in an entire album).

-You can use symlinks for the artwork files; the artwork is not scanned/indexed.
+You can use symlinks for the artwork files.

 forked-daapd caches artwork in a separate cache file.
 The default path is `/var/cache/forked-daapd/cache.db` and can be configured in the configuration